ricardopieper/horse/README.md

 The implemented types as of now are `NoneType`, `NotImplemented`, `int` and `float`, `bool` and `str`.
 They are not complete.

-The plan is to be able to run a reasonable Python program, therefore support for strings, classes, etc may come in the future.
+The plan is to be able to run a reasonable Python program.
+It still needs to suport list operations, maps, sets, literal sintaxes, etc.

-The expected performance is to be `snail-like`, even slower than Python.
+The expected performance is to be even slower than Python.
 It will be enough if it works and computes stuff correctly.
+However I spent some time optimizing some stuff.

 Architecture
 ------------